-We need principles to lead good lives.
-If we always tried to figure out what to do and say based on our core life goals and moral convictions, we’d be slow as snails; conversely, we can’t pre-determine and remember precise rules for every possible situation; and with no guidance at all, we would likely act against our stated goals and beliefs.
+You need principles to lead good lives.
+If you always tried to figure out what to do and say based on our core life goals and moral convictions, you’d be slow as snails; conversely, you can’t pre-determine and remember precise rules for every possible situation; and with no guidance at all, you would likely act against our stated goals and beliefs.

 Good principles are rules of thumb that are broadly applicable, are easy to remember, and result in behaviour and outcomes that are consistent with our goals and beliefs.

 Now, here’s a principle for you: Avoid deception.
 Deception is deliberately making someone believe something that is not true.
 Avoid things designed to deceive, avoid people who try to deceive, and avoid deceptive behaviour yourself.

 Wearing a wig, sandblasting jeans to make them look worn

 Jeans made to look light is not deceptive since raw denim doesn’t become light even after extended wear so can not be confused with jeans worn for a long time.
 Dark jeans artificially made to look worn in “the right places” are trying to imitate the look of raw denim worn extensively before washing and that is deceptive.

 , wearing concealer make-up, telling a lie, and faux leather are all examples of attempts at deception.
 Avoid them.